Manfred von Richthofen: Debate over who fired the shot that killed Richthofen

 Controversy and contradictory hypotheses continue to surround who actually fired the shot that killed Richthofen.

 The RAF credited Brown with shooting down the Red Baron, but it is now generally agreed by historians, doctors, and ballistics experts that Richthofen was actually killed by an anti-aircraft (AA) machine gunner firing from the ground.
 A post mortem examination of the body showed the bullet that killed Richthofen penetrated from the right underarm and exited next to the left nipple.
 Brown's attack was probably from behind and above Richthofen's left.
 Even more conclusively, Richthofen could not have continued his pursuit of May for as long as he did (up to two minutes) had his wound come from Brown.
 Brown himself never spoke much about what happened that day, claiming, "There is no point in me commenting, as the evidence is already out there."

 Many sources have suggested that Sergeant Cedric Popkin was the person most likely to have killed Richthofen, including a 1998 article by Geoffrey Miller, a physician, and historian of military medicine, and a 2002 edition of the British Channel 4 Secret History series.
 Popkin was an AA machine gunner with the Australian 24th Machine Gun Company, and he was using a Vickers gun.
 He fired at Richthofen's aircraft on two occasions: first as the Baron was heading straight at his position, and then at long range from the plane's right.
 Given the nature of Richthofen's wounds, Popkin was in a position to fire the fatal shot when the pilot passed him for a second time.
 Some confusion has been caused by a letter that Popkin wrote in 1935 to an Australian official historian.
 It stated Popkin's belief that he had fired the fatal shot as Richthofen flew straight at his position.
 In this respect, Popkin was incorrect; the bullet which caused the Baron's death came from the side (see above).

 A 2002 Discovery Channel documentary suggests that Gunner W. J. "Snowy" Evans, a Lewis machine gunner with the 53rd Battery, 14th Field Artillery Brigade, Royal Australian Artillery is likely to have killed von Richthofen.
 Miller and the Secret History documentary dismiss this theory because of the angle from which Evans fired at Richthofen.

 Other sources have suggested that Gunner Robert Buie (also of the 53rd Battery) may have fired the fatal shot.
 There is little support for this theory.
-In 2007, a municipality in Sydney recognised Buie as the man who shot down Richthofen, placing a plaque near his former home.
-Buie died in 1964 and has never been officially recognised in any other way.
+In 2007, Hornsby Shire Council, a municipal authority in Sydney, Australia, recognised Buie as the man who shot down Richthofen, placing a plaque near his former home in Brooklyn.
+Buie died in 1964.